4th Street Transit Improvement Project

 Keeping Muni Moving

-Prior to Central Subway construction, Muni shared its 4th Street transit lane with right-turning vehicles and through traffic, and the street had 3-4 through lanes for general traffic.
-Parts of the transit lane were not full-time, and it ended before Folsom street.
-The 4th Street Transit Improvement Project will make upgrades to reduce bus delays and improve pedestrian safety on the corridor.
+Prior to Central Subway construction, Muni shared its 4th Street transit lane with right-turning vehicles, and the street had three to four lanes for general traffic.
+Parts of the transit lane were only in effect during peak hours, and it ended before Folsom Street, where buses on Route 30 must merge left to continue down 4th Street.
+The 4th Street Transit Improvement Project is making upgrades to reduce bus delays and improve pedestrian safety on the corridor.

 Transit Changes Coming

-The project proposal received feedback from a diverse group of stakeholders including Muni customers, community organizations, citywide advocacy organizations, local merchants, hotels, institutional stakeholders, and residents of senior communities.
-Feedback surveys are now closed.
-Transit priority improvements coming in late 2019 include:
+The project proposal received feedback from a diverse group of stakeholders including Muni customers, community organizations, citywide advocacy organizations, local merchants, hotels, institutional stakeholders and residents of senior communities.
+Transit priority improvements include:

-- Dedicated, full-time, red transit-only lane, separate from turning traffic, extended to Folsom street.
+- Dedicated, full-time, red transit lane, separate from turning traffic, extended to Folsom Street.

-- Combine Howard and Folsom bus stops at future Central Subway station to improve connectivity.
+- Combine Howard Street and Folsom Street bus stops at future Central Subway station to improve connectivity.

-See the diagram below for the design of 4th Street approaching Howard.
+See the diagram below for the design of 4th Street approaching Howard Street.

 Smarter Use of Curb Space